Xiao-VoV/tiny_os_kernel/readme.md

 <h2 id="english">English Introduction</h2>

-**Rust Tint OS** is an operating system kernel written in Rust for the RISC-V architecture.
+**Rust Tiny OS** is an operating system kernel written in Rust for the RISC-V architecture.
 This project is designed as a learning journey to understand low-level operating system principles, including memory management, concurrency, and device drivers, by building a kernel from scratch.

 ### Key Features